wellyshen/use-places-autocomplete/README.md

 ### Parameter object (optional)

-When use `usePlacesAutocomplete` you can configure the following options via the parameter.
+When using `usePlacesAutocomplete`, you can configure the following options via the parameter.

 | Key              | Type            | Default              | Description                                                                                                                                                                                                             |
 | ---------------- | --------------- | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |